2022-2024 GeoTEd-UAS Professional Development Institute

 - I am so excited about completing the GeoTEd-UAS Institute.
 The presenters were awesome and I learned so much.
 After learning how to plan a mission, choose the appropriate camera, fly the mission, process the images, and providing a report, I feel confident that I can transfer the knowledge to others.
 I am able to be an advocate for UMS classes and service learning projects at TCC and will work hard to offer UMS classes and a Career Studies Certificate at the college.
 I have already attended my first AUVSI meeting and feel like this is a great opportunity to be part of the future!

 Application Process: A letter demonstrating institutional support from your supervisor (i.e. principal, dean, or vice president) is required to complete the workshop application.
 You can complete the online application now, and submit the letter (via email) later.
 All submitted applications will be reviewed and follow-up interviews may be conducted with qualified faculty applicants.
-Acceptances and notifications will be provided by December 1, 2020.
-Applications are for 2021 are note being accepted at this time.
+Applications are not being accepted at this time.

 Requirements: Each participant in the program will receive a $900 stipend for year #1, and an $700 stipend for year #2 ($1,600 total) provided that expectations within and outside of the institute are met.
 These expectations include:

 - Attend and complete a free Spring 2021 Introduction to sUAS online course.
 You will receive a drone so that you can practice flying!
 We will not only get you prepared to get FAA certified (Part 107, needed to legally fly…), but we will also pay for your remote pilot knowledge test where you will receive your FAA Remote Pilot Certificate!
 Prior to attending the 2022 institute you will be required to have your FAA Remote Pilot Certificate.